-When considering the establishment of new agriculturally related commercial, industrial or tourism uses, or the expansion of existing uses of this type, Council will consider the following criteria:
+When considering the establishment of new agricultureally\related commercial, or industrial or tourism uses, or the expansion of existing uses of this type, Council will consider the following criteria:

 - a) The loss of productive farm land in the accommodating of such uses, shall be discouraged.
-Uses will be encouraged to locate on lands of lower soil capability or lands proven to be unsuitable for farming due to lot size, shape or topography. - b) The amount of land devoted to the use shall include only the minimum necessary to support the use and its servicing needs. - c) The use must not require municipal sewer or water services.
+Uses will be encouraged to locate on lands of lower soil capability or lands proven to be unsuitable for farming due to lot size, shape or topography. - b) New lot creation for Agriculture-Related uses shall be limited to The amount of land devoted to the use shall include only the minimum size necessary to support the use and its servicing needs. - c) The use must not require municipal sewer or water services.
 The method of servicing shall require approval by the appropriate regulatory bodies.
-Any industrial use shall be "dry" in nature. - d) Access shall be available from a public road of reasonable construction and year round maintenance.
-Development is encouraged on a hard-surface, dust-free road.
+Any industrial use shall be "dry" in nature.

-Access to Provincial Highways for agriculturally related commercial and industrial development uses will be subject to the review and approval of the Ministry of Transportation (MTO).
+- d) Access shall be available from a public road of reasonable construction and year-round maintenance.
+Development is encouraged on a hard-surface, dust-free road. - e) The nature of the use shall be directly related to farm operations in the area and shall provide direct products or services to farm operations as a primary activity (e.g. food processing, grain drying facility, mill, abattoir, etc.). - f) Access to Provincial Highways for agriculturally related commercial and industrial development uses will be subject to the review and approval of the Ministry of Transportation (MTO).
 An entrance permit from the MTO will be required for the change in use of the access.
-The entrance permit will identify the primary land use (i.e. farmstead) with a specific secondary land use for the agriculturally related commercial or industrial use.

-In addition, the MTO would not support a future severance where a property owner wishes to separate the agriculturally related commercial and industrial use from the property where a new entrance from the highway for the new lot of record would be required.

-- e) A site plan agreement shall be entered into with the Municipality.
-Such an agreement will require particulars relating to, at a minimum, access, traffic, drainage, and grading. - f) Where a severance of land is necessary to accommodate such a use, the severance policies in Section 10.3 of this Plan will apply. - g) Compliance with minimum distance separation shall be required where a proposed agriculturally related commercial or industrial use is in proximity to livestock and/or poultry operations.
+The entrance permit will identify the primary land use (i.e. farmstead) with a specific secondary land use for the agricultureallyrelated commercial or industrial use. - g) In addition, the MTO would not support a future severance where a property owner wishes to separate the agriculture-ally-related commercial and industrial use from the property where a new entrance from the highway for the new lot of record would be required. - h) A site plan agreement shall be entered into with the Municipality.
+Such an agreement will require particulars relating to, at a minimum, access, traffic, drainage, and grading. - i) Where a severance of land is necessary to accommodate such a use, the severance policies in Section 10.3 of this Plan will apply. - j) Compliance with minimum distance separation shall be required where a proposed agriculturally related commercial or industrial use is in proximity to livestock and/or poultry operations.
 The Municipality may exercise discretion, through the consideration of Minor Variance applications, based on the proposed type of commercial or industrial use, and the extent of its sensitivity to agricultural activities.
 Input from the appropriate agencies with respect to Minor Variance request will be sought by the Municipality.
-This Plan recognizes that such agriculturally related commercial or industrial uses may also have negative impacts on adjacent agricultural operations.
-Minimum distance separation shall also be used to address impact of such uses on sensitive agricultural uses.

-h) Adequate separation distances and buffering shall be required where such uses are proposed adjacent to existing residential or other sensitive uses.
+This Plan recognizes that such agriculture-ally-related commercial or industrial uses may also have negative impacts on adjacent agricultural operations.
+Minimum distance separation shall also be used to address impact of such uses on sensitive agricultural uses. - k) Adequate separation distances and buffering shall be required where such uses are proposed adjacent to existing residential or other sensitive uses.
 Adequate visual buffering or landscaping will be required where such uses may generally impact the agricultural or rural character of the Municipality.